trex-paxos/trex-paxos-jvm/README.md

 > proposal number for all instances, it can do this by sending a single reasonably short message to the other servers.

 This enables the algorithm to enter a steady state of streaming only `accept` messages until a leader crashes or becomes network-isolated.
 Only then are `prepare` messages necessary for simultaneous leader election and crash recovery.

+The purpose of pointing out those two sections of the original paper is that there is a lot of confusion about how to build a practical algorithm from Paxos.
+This confusion appears to be enirely due to how it is taught.

 The description below refers to server processes as "nodes" within a cluster.
 This helps to disambiguate the code running the algorithm from the physical server or host process.
 This repository provides a core library with a node